evanodell/hansard-data/README.md

 The code included in this repository is licensed under an [MIT license](https://github.com/EvanOdell/hansard-speeches-and-sentiment/blob/master/LICENSE).

 Please [contact me](mailto:evanodell91@gmail.com) or open an issue here if you find any errors in the dataset.
 The integrity of the public Hansard record is questionable at times, and while I have improved it, the data is presented 'as is'.

+## New in 2.4.3

+- "Julia Dockerill" name changed to "Julia Lopez" to reflect MP's actual name change